Leokuf/Codex/Philosophy/Rules-and-Reason.md

 - Identity is the root of all suffering.
 Don't become to attached to who you are right now, or you will not be able to become who you need to be.
 - Writing is the best way to distill ideas.
 - Moderation is key to everything but moderation is impossible.
 Seek to avoid extremes instead of seeking moderation.
+- Idolize your elders and critique your peers.
+- With age comes wisdom.

 # Friendship
 - Make conversation with everyone.